Sebastianwerner1985/UXC/MacDown.md

 # MacDown support for Mac
-## MacDown is a cool tool
+## MacDown is a cool tool and handy to use

 ![MacDown logo](http://macdown.uranusjr.com/static/images/logo-160.png)

 Hello there!
 I’m **MacDown**, the open source Markdown editor for OS X.

 Let me introduce myself.
-I am Sebastian
+I am Sebastian Werner this is a test.

 <input class='input-text' type='text' placeholder='Text'>